niplav/site/range_and_forecasting_accuracy.md

 If there exists any bias in regard to what kinds of questions get asked in relation to their range, how can we correct for this bias?

-One approach could be to compare very similar questions, such as only questions about artificial intelligence, the cost & speed of gene sequencing or autonomous cars, and examine the relation of range and accuracy within these categories.
+One approach could be to compare similar questions, such as only questions about artificial intelligence, the cost & speed of gene sequencing or autonomous cars, and examine the relation of range and accuracy within these categories.
 This might eliminate bias resulting from questions in different kinds of domains being easier or harder to forecast.

 Here, I take a simpler approach.
 I examine the relation of range and accuracy within questions; are forecasts made on the same question later generally